Batala: Kali Dwara Mandir

 Another very famous and the most-visited devotional place here is the temple dedicated to Goddess Kali.

 It's situated in the heart of city i.e., Chakri Bazar and maximum rush is seen on Tuesdays.

 During Navratri time, a lot of people from city and surrounding region visit the temple.
 People of Batala and outside have true faith on Mata Kali Dwara Mandir.

 Many other temples are also situated in Batala City.

 Sati Lakshmi Devi Smadh

-Sati Laxmi Devi Smarak is located in the Smadh road of Batala opposite to Hanuman Akahara, The Smadh of Sati Lakshmi devi is there, who was engaged to Veer Hakikat Rai, When Laxmi Devi heard the news of death of her becoming husband, She became Sati (throw herself in fire and burn to death), her age was 10 years at that time, On that place a big public park is made by Local People on the smadhis of Veer Haqiqat Rai and Sati Lakshmi Devi, Reason for the death of Veer Haqiqat Rai is mentioned below|:
+Sati Laxmi Devi Smarak is located in the Smadh road of Batala opposite to Hanuman Akahara, The Smadh of Sati Lakshmi devi is there, who was engaged to Veer Hakikat Rai, When Laxmi Devi heard the news of death of her becoming husband, She became Sati (throw herself in fire and burn to death), her age was 10 years at that time, On that place a big public park is made by Local People on the smadh of Veer Haqiqat Rai and Sati Lakshmi Devi.

-Haqiqat Rai Puri was born into a Hindu family, in Sialkot, Punjab, Mughal India with his caste being a Puri Khatri.[6]
-His father's name was Bagh Mal Rai, a Hindu trader.
-At the age of 14, Rai was sent to a Maulvi to learn Persian.
-One day some of his Muslim classmates were making fun of various Hindu deities, ridiculing his religion.
-In return he asked them how they would feel if anyone insulted Muhammad or Ayesha.
-For this, his classmates reported this to the Maulvi as it was taken as an insult of Islam.